danielthepope/Pensieve/README.md

 Pensieve is a Windows desktop application that helps you find collections of photos and videos.

-**Pensieve is still in early development but you're welcome to try it out**
+**Pensieve is still in early development.
+There are no releases yet**

 If you're like me, you've got thousands of photos that you've taken over the years, all sorted into folders.
 My folders are all named with the date in yyyy_MM_dd format, with a short title.